gouveaguilherme/gouveaguilherme/README.md

 - 📐 I work with UX and UI Design for over a year.

-- 🧩 I love technology and to solve problems.
+- 🧩 I love technology and problem solving.

 <!--- - 👨🏻‍🎓 Student at (NOME DO CURSO QUE EU PASSAR) in (NOME DA INSTITUIÇÃO), currently in my first year. -->